 The compensation for the NEOs consists of three main components: base salary, annual bonus, and long-term incentives currently in the form of stock options, SARs, RSUs, PSUs and DSUs, with the exception of the former CEO, who was not granted any long-term incentives.
 The NEOs also benefit from the Corporation's group insurance plans.
-The Corporation also contributes up to 2% of the base salary of the NEOs (with the exception of the former CEO) to the Corporation's Deferred Profit-Sharing Plan through which the Corporation shares a portion of the Corporation's profits with some or all of its employees.
+The Corporation also contributes up to 2% of the base salary of the NEOs (with the exception of the former CEO and the CEO) to the Corporation's Deferred Profit-Sharing Plan through which the Corporation shares a portion of the Corporation's profits with some or all of its employees.
+The CEO is eligible to the 401K program of the Corporation and the Corporation makes a contribution equal to 100% on the first 3% of the CEO's eligible earnings that is deferred and an additional 50% on the next 2% of the CEO's eligible earnings up to limits defined by Internal Revenue Service (IRS).
 Other terms and conditions of employment contracts of the NEOs are described in the section entitled "Termination and Change of Control Benefits" below.